moq-wg/moq-transport/draft-ietf-moq-transport.md

 parameter from the server, or when WebTransport is used, it MUST close the connection.
 It follows the URI formatting rules {{!RFC3986}}.

-When connecting to a server using a URI with the "moq" scheme, the client MUST set the PATH parameter to the `path-abempty` portion of the URI; if `query` is present, the client MUST concatenate `?`, followed by the `query` portion of the URI to the parameter.
+When connecting to a server using a URI with the "moqt" scheme, the client MUST set the PATH parameter to the `path-abempty` portion of the URI; if `query` is present, the client MUST concatenate `?`, followed by the `query` portion of the URI to the parameter.